A food allergy is an adverse immune system reaction to a particular kind of food.

 - Loss of consciousness

-The eight foods or food groups (and their derivatives) that cause a majority of the adverse reactions in the US include:
+The nine foods or food groups (and their derivatives) that cause a majority of the adverse reactions in the US include:

 - Tree nuts such as almonds, walnuts, and pecans